c4tom/DreamDevBox/docs/custom-container/enable-mailhog.rst

 Enable and configure MailHog
 ****************************

-This section will guide you through getting MailHog integrated into the Devilbox.
+This section will guide you through getting MailHog integrated into the DreamDevBox.

 .. seealso::
    * |ext_lnk_mailhog_github|